VEuPathDB/puppet-irods/README.md

 ## Parameters

-Component-specific parameters are distributed among `irods::provider`, `irods::resource`, `irods::client` namespaces.
+Component-specific parameters are distributed among `irods::provider`, `irods::consumer`, `irods::client` namespaces.
 Parameters that need to be shared among two or more components are defined in the `irods::globals` namespace.